wotanut/DiscordStuff/readme.md

 # Themes

 # Support
-If you have any questions, feel free to join the [Discord server](https://discord.gg/2Z3Z7Z9) or DM me on Discord: `wotanut#0001`

 If you would like to support these projects then please cnosider the following
 - [Joining my Discord Server](https://discord.gg/2w5KSXjhGe)
 - [Donating to me on Ko-Fi](https://ko-fi.com/wotanut)